Analysis | We asked every member of the House of Representatives about the Parkland gun policy agenda. Here’s what they said.

 But on a nationwide level, the responses and non-responses from House members suggest the Parkland students' agenda, if wrapped into a single bill, would not pass.
 Indeed, it would be unlikely to even get a vote under GOP control, as party leaders rarely bring up legislation that lacks support from their own majority.

 Below is a list of lawmakers' positions on the Parkland agenda.
-It will be updated if more lawmakers respond or change their stance.
+It will be updated as more lawmakers respond or change their stance.

 Jeffrey Stein contributed to this report.